med6ba/medba-portfolio-v1/README.md

 # MEDBA Portfolio

 Welcome to my portfolio repository!
-This project showcases my work as a Junior Front-End Web Developer.
+This project showcases my work as a Junior Web Developer.

 ## Project Overview